-If this award is in the amount of \$1 million or more, in accordance with the requirements of s.
-287.135(5), F.S., the ELC, by signing this agreement, hereby certifies that the ELC and any actively-contracted company is not on the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, or that it does not have business operations in Cuba or Syria.
+In accordance with the provisions of s.
+287.135(3) and s.
+287.135(5), F.S., the ELC, by signing this Agreement, hereby certifies that the ELC and any actively-contracted company is not on the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, or that it does not have business operations in Cuba or Syria and is not participating in a boycott of Israel.
+The ELC further acknowledges and agrees that the OEL may immediately terminate this Agreement for cause if the ELC is found to have submitted a false certification or if the ELC is placed on the Scrutinized Companies with Activities in Sudan List, the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, or the Scrutinized Companies that Boycott Israel List, or is engaged in a boycott of Israel during the term of this Agreement.

-AA.
-Public Records Law Compliance, access and confidentiality
+BB.
+Public records law compliance, access and confidentiality

 1. All ELC records classified as public records must be open and available for inspection by any person unless otherwise specified by law.
-It is the responsibility of the ELC to maintain records in a location that is accessible to the public.
+It is the responsibility of the ELC to maintain records in a location accessible to the public.